clemoni/udacity_weather_trends/README.md

 ![dataFrame converted to HTML](https://github.com/clemoni/udacity_weather_trends/blob/main/img/dataFrame_to_html.png)

 ## Programming for Data Science with Python
-For more details about the program [Programming for Data Science with Python](https://www.udacity.com/course/data-analyst-nanodegree--nd002)
+For more details about the program [Programming for Data Analyst Nano Degree](https://www.udacity.com/course/data-analyst-nanodegree--nd002)

 ## Acknowledgments